8bitsats/Agentic_Dna/README.md

-Below is a complete guide and README for the "Agentic DNA" project by Cheshire Terminal, powered by the Wonderland framework on Solana.
-This document is designed to help users understand the project, set it up, use it, and contribute to its development.

----

-# Agentic DNA by Cheshire Terminal
+# Agentic DNA by Cheshire Terminal powered by Eliza Os and Solana

 Welcome to **Agentic DNA**, an innovative project powered by the Wonderland framework on the Solana blockchain.
 Agentic DNA generates unique, DNA-like sequences for agents—think of them as users, bots, or autonomous entities—offering a fresh approach to creating distinct identities or traits in decentralized applications (dApps).
 Whether you're a developer, a blockchain enthusiast, or a contributor, this guide will walk you through everything you need to know about Agentic DNA.